microsoft/TREC-2019-Deep-Learning/README.md

 The deep learning track has two tasks: Passage ranking and document ranking.
 Both use a large human-generated set of training labels, from the MS-MARCO [http://msmarco.org](http://msmarco.org)] dataset.

-The two tasks use the same 1000 test queries.
-They also use the same form of training data with usually one positive training document per training query.
+The two tasks use the same test queries.
+They also use the same form of training data with usually one positive training document/passage per training query.
 In the case of passage ranking, there is a direct human label that says the passage can be used to answer the query, whereas for training the document ranking task we transfer the same passage-level labels to document-level labels.

 ### Use of external information